thomassuedbroecker/How-to-install-MkDocs-on-Mac-and-setup-integration-with-GitHub/documentation/README.md

 # How to install MkDocs on Mac and setup integration with GitHub?

-The project contains the simplified steps to setup a MkDocs for your GitHub project.
-These are tools/functionalities you need for the two setups.
+The project contains the simplified steps to setup [MkDocs](https://www.mkdocs.org) for your GitHub project.
+These are tools/functionalities for the two setups.

 ### Local setup